Take Action for ISO 13485:2016 Certification Preparedness

 - Non-conformance management and linkages into rework and regulatory requirements

 Incorporating a Risk-Based Methodology

 The revised ISO 13485 standard places a greater emphasis on employing a risk-based approach throughout the quality management system.
 For example, a risk-based approach is required for many quality management activities.
-These include but are not limited to outsourced processes, purchased materials, software validation, training management and non-conforming product.
+These include but are not limited to outsourced processes, purchased materials, software validation, training management, and non-conforming product.

 Transitioning to the updated standards can be a daunting and time-consuming process.
 However, automated quality management systems that are designed specifically for the life sciences and medical device industries have built-in capabilities that can help facilitate the process.
 These capabilities include:

-- Built-in risk scoring algorithms used to assess likelihood and severity of identified problems and proposed activities
+- Built-in risk scoring algorithms used to assess the likelihood and severity of identified problems and proposed activities

-- Live trend reporting and alert tools to identify high risk events and drive mitigation
+- Live trend reporting and alert tools to identify high-risk events and drive mitigation

 - Automated process workflow and approval routing functionality to ensure risk assessments are performed by qualified personnel and signed off on by management